Joining the EFAO Board of Directors

 Position Description: EFAO Board Member

-While we are not currently looking for new board members, we invite those who are interested to learn more about what is involved in being an EFAO Board Member.
+We invite those who are interested to learn more about what is involved in being an EFAO Board Member.
 Individuals are welcome to apply at any point throughout the year by completing the form at the bottom of this page.
 Applications will be considered on an ongoing basis, as board vacancies occur.

 Responsibilities of the Board